coding-chick/BeatsMusicCSharp/README.md

 ### Getting Started #3: Initialize a BeatsMusicClient
 You will then use the ClientId and optionally the ClientSecret to initialize the BeatsMusicClient object which will serve as gateway to all the API calls.
-Depending on the security level you wish to give your application you can choose to embed your apps' ClientSecret and gain write access to the Beats Music developer APIs.
+Depending on the security level you wish to give your application you can choose to embed your apps' ClientSecret and gain further access to the Beats Music developer APIs.

 ![Initialize a BeatsMusicClient](http://i.imgur.com/LL6pqfB.png)